M-CreativeLab/jsar-dom/README.md

 This project JSAR-DOM is a JavaScript implementation of many Web standards, notably the WHATWG [DOM][], [WebXR][] and XSML, for use in Node.js and browser.
 This project is a part of the [JSAR][] project, which is a Web-compatible runtime for integrating XR applications into native environments like Unity.

-> JSAR-DOM is a fork of [jsdom/jsdom][] project with a TypeScript rewrite and added the support for XSML and SCSS.
+> JSAR-DOM is a fork of [jsdom/jsdom][] project and its children projects with a TypeScript rewrite and added the support for XSML and SCSS.

 ## Installation